 I arrived in Girona in the mid-afternoon of a bright winter day in January, after an easy one-hour drive from Barcelona’s El Prat Airport.
-Northern’s Catalonia’s largest city, Girona turned out to be bigger than I expected, I even got lost in a commercial area in its outskirts, before finding my way downtown.
+Northern Catalonia’s largest city, Girona turned out to be bigger than I expected; I even got lost in a commercial area on its outskirts before finding my way downtown.

-I drove by large and beautiful parks until finding Hotel Peninsular, in the Old Town.
-After leaving my rental car in an underground parking (parking is a problem in old European cities, most hotels don’t have it and direct you to park somewhere else) I walked around a bit, pleased with the view: on both sides of Riu Onyar (Onyar River) colorful buildings rose above the water.
+I drove by several large and beautiful parks before I found Hotel Peninsular, in the Old Town.
+I left my rental car in an underground parking lot (parking is a problem in old European cities, most hotels don’t have it and direct you to park somewhere else), and walked around a bit, pleased with the view: on both sides of the Riu Onyar (Onyar River), colorful buildings rose above the water.
 Right behind them, a street lined with busy shops – Rambla de la Llibertat – looked inviting for a walk.
-Businesses were closing and cafés were getting crowded with animated people ready for a happy hour.
-“A nice place this Girona”, I though, passing by banners demanding the release of Catalan political prisoners.
-Few months before, the whole Catalonia was shaken by confrontations between separatists and the central government in Madrid.
-And now, at least on the surface, everything looked calm.
+Businesses were closing and cafés were getting crowded with animated people ready for happy hour.
+“A nice place this Girona,” I thought, passing by banners that demanded the release of Catalan political prisoners.
+A few months before, all of Catalonia was shaken by confrontations between separatists and the central government in Madrid.
+Now, at least on the surface, everything looked calm.

 That started to change during the Crusades, when an area of the city called El Call – a maze of tiny alleys surrounded by a stone wall – turned into a ghetto, as the Jews were gradually confined to it by the authorities.
-It was around that time that the notorious ‘Disputes” – rigged debates intended to ridicule pillars of their community – started to happen.
-The animosity led to mass “conversions”, which in reality were just public events when Jews became Catholics out of pressure.
+It was around that time that the notorious ‘Disputes’ – rigged debates intended to ridicule pillars of their community – started to happen.
+The animosity led to mass ‘conversions,’ which in reality were just public events at which Jews, under substantial pressure, became Catholics.

-Today El Call is the best-preserved Jewish quarter of Europe and a frequent set of movies (parts of Game of Thrones were filmed there).
-Its narrow streets still center on Carrer de la Força, for 600 years the center of Jewish life and now home to the Jewish History Museum, documenting their history in Catalonia in the Middle Ages.
+Today El Call is the best-preserved Jewish quarter of Europe and a frequent set for movies (parts of Game of Thrones were filmed there).
+Its narrow streets still center on Carrer de la Força, for 600 years the center of Jewish life; now it’s home to the Jewish History Museum, that documents their history in Catalonia in the Middle Ages.
 Nearby is the Nahmanides Institute for Jewish Studies, a research centre with a library holding over 6,000 publications.